Only show these results:

 Creating a recurring event in the provider's UI with an end date for the recurrence.
 The end date shows up as 23:59:59 after the last occurrence in the account's local timezone using the Nylas API.
 The end date shows up as the start time of the last occurrence in the series using the Nylas API.

-Additional Microsoft limitations
+Microsoft provider limitations

 Microsoft accounts have a few additional limitations for recurring events.

 If a recurring event has an associated EXDATE, you cannot recover or undo the removed occurrence.
-You must either create a new, separate event to represent a recovered EXDATE, or use other event properties like status to recover the occurrence.
+You must either create a separate event to represent a recovered EXDATE, or use the other event properties like status to recover the occurrence.
 These options allow you to change the event information at another time.

 Currently, Microsoft accounts don't support creating an event that occurs monthly on multiple days (for example, RRULE:FREQ=MONTHLY;BYDAY=1TH,3TH).
-The index property is on a monthly recurrence object, not the day-of-week object.
+The index property is on a monthly recurrence object, not the day-of-the-week object.
 Microsoft accounts don't support different indices.

 Microsoft Exchange also doesn't allow you to reschedule an instance of a recurring event that is going to fall on the day of or the day before the previous instance.
 You cannot overlap recurring events.
 For more information, see Microsoft's official documentation.